Sergio-Galvis/Desktop-App/README.md

 # Desktop-App
-Desktop application for Terpel Colombia.
+Desktop application project developed in Terpel Colombia.

 ## Built With